-- Membership Requirements
+- Who is a UnitedHealthcare Member

 - Adding Family Members

 - Late Enrollment

 - Updating Your Enrollment Information

-- Termination of Enrollment
+- Termination and Rescission of Coverage

 - Coverage Options Following Termination

 This section describes how you become a UnitedHealthcare Member, as well as how you can add Family Members to your coverage.
 It will also answer other questions about eligibility, such as when late enrollment is permitted.
 In addition, you will learn ways you may be able to extend your UnitedHealthcare coverage when it would otherwise terminate.